SNAP Benefits

 I lost my card.
 How can I get a new one?

 Do not wait to report a lost or stolen card!
 Call the toll-free Oregon Trail Card Replacement Line at 1-855-328-6715 to request a replacement card if your card is lost or stolen on a weekday during business hours.
 Replacement cards are sent by mail and typically arrive within five business days.
+It is important to recognize that if your card is stolen and used by another individual, lost funds cannot be refunded by the State.

 Call the toll-free Oregon EBT Customer Service Help Line at 1-888-997-4447 to cancel your card and protect your remaining benefits if your card is lost or outside regular business hours.
 You must make a second call to the toll-free Oregon Trail Card Replacement line at 1-855-328-6715 to be sent a new card.
 The Help Line is open 24 hours a day, seven days a week.